swt30/thesis/chapters/04-heating/04-heating.md

 This criterion depends on the thermal behaviour of water and requires assessing whether the radiative or adiabatic temperature gradient is steeper.
 In [@sec:pressure-at-the-radiativeconvective-boundary] I assess several constant values for this transition pressure and show that the choice has a negligible effect on the final radius.
 I therefore chose a representative constant pressure of $100\,$bar as a first approximation for this transition, rather than evaluating the Schwarzschild criterion explicitly.
-This transition pressure is close to the value of approximately $50\,$bar from @Kurosaki2014.
+This transition pressure is close to the value of approximately $50\,$bar from the models of @Kurosaki2014.
 For the rest of this chapter I denote this quantity by $P_\mathrm{env}$, meaning the pressure at the top of the envelope.

 ### The updated equation of state